Karna-A/Sys-Engineering/README.md

 #19/04/2020
 Finally got the last 4 months worth of folio done, its a heaping pile of shit but its my heaping pile of shit i gave birth to whole high on caffeine.
 I mean times just a made up concept right...... i swear i dont have a procastination addiction

+#15/06/2020
+All i do in class is scroll through reddit ;(